wongquinn/wongquinn.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2023.10*, National Scholarship for Graduate Students, Ministry of Education of the People's Republic of China, 30,000 ￥ (about 4,106 US $).
 - *2023.10*, "Xinxing" Scholarship for Graduate Research, Zhejiang University, 10,000 ￥ (about 1,369 US $).
 - *2023.06*, "Golden Years" Overseas Exchange Scholarship, Zhejiang University.
+Visited Politecnico di Milano.
 - *2020.10*, Scholarship for Incoming Freshmen, Zhejiang University, 10,000 ￥ (about 1,369 US $).
 - *2019.11*, National Scholarship for Graduate Students, Ministry of Education of the People's Republic of China, 20,000 ￥ (about 2,738 US $).
 - *2018.10*, "ZHZ" Scholarship, Beijing Zhonghangzhi Co., and Nanjing University of Aeronautics and Astronautics, 5,000 ￥ (about 687 US $).